seven5/seven5/go/src/nullblog/README.md

 Note that the build command can be run from _any_ directory once your `GOPATH` is set properly.

-The executable or entry-point of the project is in the child directory of this one, "runmyproj".
+The executable or entry-point of the project is in the child directory of this one, "runnullblog".